Brandon-Rozek/website/content/blog/accessing-homelab-services-mtls.md

 Before we can import `user.pfx` on our favorite device, we need to have our device trust the root certificate authority.
 Since we created our own and didn't go through a CA like Let's Encrypt, devices will not trust the certificates by default.

+On Fedora, copy `ca.pem` to `/etc/pki/ca-trust/source/anchors/` and then run `sudo update-ca-trust`.

 On Android you can import `ca.pem` via `More security & privacy > Encryption & credentials -> Install a certificate -> CA certificate`.

-Then you can install `user.pfx` via `More security & privacy > Encryption & credentials -> Install a certificate -> VPN & app user certificate`.
+After install the CA public certificate, we can install `user.pfx` via `More security & privacy > Encryption & credentials -> Install a certificate -> VPN & app user certificate`.
+On Fedora, you can do this within Firefox.

 ### Nginx Authenticated Proxy Setup